afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 picks the piece of interesting data from the start of the string, using the [`Data.ByteString.Lazy.Char8.readInt`](https://hackage.haskell.org/package/bytestring-0.9.1.7/docs/Data-ByteString-Lazy-Char8.html#25) function.
-In the case of error (readInt returns Nothing or number is less than 0), Nothing is returned.
-In case of success, the parsed number and the rest of the ByteString are packed into a tuple and returned with Just.
+In the case of error (`readInt` returns `Nothing` if number is less than 0), `Nothing` is returned.
+In case of success, the parsed number and the rest of the `ByteString` are packed into a tuple and returned as a `Just`.

 The last function that fetches bytes, `getBytes`, is different in that it takes as an argument how many bytes to read.
 This is computed from